The asymptotic dimension of the grand arc graph is infinite: Introduction

 \subsection{Background}

-An orientable surface $\Omega$ has \textit{infinite topological type} if its fundamental group is not finitely generated, or equivalently when $\partial \Omega = \varnothing$, if $\Omega$ has infinite genus or infinitely many punctures.
+An orientable surface $\Omega$ has \textit{infinite topological type} if its fundamental group is not finitely generated, or equivalently if $\inter(\Omega)$ has infinite genus or infinitely many punctures (we typically assume $\partial \Omega = \varnothing$).
 Beginning with a 2009 blog post of Calegari \cite{danny}, mapping class groups of infinite-type surfaces have been objects of considerable contemporary study: see \cite{avbig, problemlist} for surveys of recent results and open problems.

-An infinite-type surface $\Omega$ is classified by its genus, number of punctures, and \textit{end space}, which is obtained as the inverse limit of the complementary components of a compact exhaustion \cite{richards}.
-Its mapping class group $\Mod(\Omega)$ is a non-compactly generated Polish group, which by Mann--Rafi \cite{mannrafi} admits a well defined coarse geometry in the sense of \cite{rosendal} when the end space of $\Omega$ satisfies certain conditions.
-Mann--Rafi also define a preorder on the ends of $\Omega$ corresponding to topological complexity, which always admits maximal elements \cite[Prop.~4.7]{mannrafi}.
-We shall denote by $\mathcal{S}(\Omega)$ the equivalence classes of maximal ends in $\Omega$ with respect to this preorder.
+An infinite-type surface $\Omega$ is classified by its genus and \textit{end space}, which is obtained as the inverse limit of the complementary components of a compact exhaustion \cite{richards}; its mapping class group $\Map(\Omega)$ is a non-compactly generated Polish group.
+Given mild assumptions, Mann and Rafi \cite{mannrafi} classify when $\Map(\Omega)$ admits a generating set that is \textit{coarsely bounded (CB)}, or bounded in any left-invariant metric, and hence a well defined quasi-isometry type in the sense of \cite{rosendal}.
+Mann--Rafi also define a preorder on the ends of $\Omega$ corresponding to topological complexity.
+We denote by $\mathscr{M}(\Omega)$ the non-empty subspace of maximal ends with respect to this preorder.

+When $\Map(\Omega)$ is locally CB (and in particular when it is CB-generated), Bar-Natan and Verberne define the \textit{grand splitting} $\SC(\Omega)$, a canonical and $\Map(\Omega)$-invariant partition of $\mathscr{M}(\Omega)$ into finitely many disjoint sets $E_i \in \SC(\Omega)$, each of which is either a singleton or Cantor set.
+A \textit{grand arc} in $\Omega$ is a bi-infinite simple arc converging to ends in distinct sets in the grand splitting \cite{grand}. \begin{definition}[Bar-Natan--Verberne] Let $\Omega$ be an infinite-type surface.
+The \textit{grand arc graph} $\G(\Omega)$ is the simplicial graph with vertices corresponding to isotopy classes of grand arcs and edges determined by disjointness. \end{definition}